InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

    - Why you would hire the owner of the portfolio
    - General considerations
 5. Edit [this file](README.md) on github to link your work here if you want to showcase it here.
+6. Be Kind and constructive
-6. Send a push request
+7. Send a push request

 # Considerations
 - The portfolios evaluated here are just opinions